RiceD2KLab/HERC_Sp25/Scraping_App/Mac_Installer/README.md

 From the Google Drive, download the .dmg installer here: https://drive.google.com/file/d/1iyhG-yyNh_C61esBfIyqpgpHbXzJcvOY/view?usp=drive_link.
 You must specify that you would like to "Download anyways" as Google Drive will flag it as a potential virus.

 ### Open the .dmg and bypass initial quarantine
 1. Open the .dmg and drag the TEA Scraper App into your Applications folder.
+DO NOT OPEN THE APP!!
 2. Open your terminal and run the command ```xattr -d com.apple.quarantine "/Applications/TEA Scraper.app"```.

 ### Open the Scraper App